 Even more disheartening, well presented questions don’t guarantee the responses will be accurate reflections of the building’s true effects on satisfaction.
 As a subjective measure, self-reporting isn’t always reliable, and in certain circumstances it is highly unreliable.
 If a survey is conducted in person the interviewees might be inclined to give less than honest answers to appear kinder and more open-minded to the interviewer.
 For example, controversial issues such Privately Owned Public Spaces might elicit politically correct answers rather than candid ones.

 Social desirability’s effect on surveys, however, is not necessarily my greatest concern when it comes to self-reporting.
 Social desirability revolves around the idea that people are to some extent “faking it”.
 The cognitive biases we all struggle against are enough to make self-reporting unreliable without anyone faking it.
-For example, in the book How Doctors Think, Dr. Jerome Groopman interviewed a surgeon who fervently believes his “outcomes [for spinal fusion surgery for low back pain] are better than anything in the published literature.”
+For example, in the book How Doctors Think, Dr. Jerome Groopman interviewed a surgeon who fervently believes his “outcomes are better than anything in the published literature.”
 Yet, “when pressed, he admitted that the long-term follow-ups are rare and that he has not participated in any randomized prospective controlled trials comparing fusion surgery with conservative measure such as physical therapy.”
 Despite the research at the time suggesting fusion surgery only works for a small specific group of patients (those with fractured spines or spinal cancer) Groopman spoke with several other spine surgeons who adamantly refused to enter into a trial comparing simple discectomy with fusion because they are absolutely convinced of fusion’s value.
 These surgeons have a financial incentive to do more invasive procedures like fusion surgery, but I do not believe they are faking their belief in the procedure, I just doubt the accuracy of their self-reported effectiveness.
 Imagine how effective fusion surgery would look if we based our conclusion on a survey of these surgeons.
 Likewise, building users and architects are prone to the same kind of self-reporting cognitive biases that could skew a survey.
 Architects and users could be absolutely convinced a certain design intervention increased satisfaction when it did nothing of the sort, and perhaps it was even counterproductive.

 With only a survey to go on, separating fact from fiction is extremely difficult if not impossible.
 Post-occupancy interviews and surveys offer a quick and rough way to identify potential factors that increased or decreased the users’ satisfaction.
 These factors can then be bolstered by other metrics such as absenteeism and productivity and examined more rigorously in observational studies.
 Surveys on their own are inadequate to draw conclusions about a building.
 They can play an important role as long as we don’t ask or claim more from them than what they already provide.